-A dog cookie recipe is a must to have in your collection of recipes if you are a dog lover.
-Even if cheap living is a way of life which is my reason for "How to Survive Inflation with the Rising Cost of Food", we must also provide for our favorite “critters” and making animal treat recipes at home are much cheaper than buying them already made.
+Learn how to make a homemade dog cookie recipe.
+This is a must to have in your collection of recipes if you are a dog lover.
+We must also provide for our favorite “critters” and making animal treat recipes at home are much cheaper than buying them already made.

-A dog cookie recipe is not totally like a dessert for the dogs; it is also a necessity.
-You may have some of the ingredients like whole wheat flour already in your emergency food storage.
+When I learned how to make a homemade dog cookie recipe, they are not totally like a dessert for the dogs; it is also a necessity.
 Many ingredients which we add to the recipe like fresh mint and fresh parsley are good for keeping their breath fresh and cleaning their teeth.
 Sometimes our critter friends seem to get an upset stomach when they drink cold water; especially when we take them hiking and they drink from the creeks.
 The addition of mint, charcoal, cloves and cinnamon helps with this problem.
 The following dog cookie recipe is Enoch’s and Malachi’s favorite.

 Combine charcoal and flour; blend in remaining ingredients.